-- 3.11.
-In addition, it will be important for the next Local Plan for Oxford to reflect the policies of the Oxfordshire Plan and put in place the detailed policies for Oxford that will implement that plan.
-Therefore it is important that the timeline for the next Local Plan follows the key stages of the Oxfordshire Plan. - 3.12.
+- 3.12.
 The Oxford Local Plan 2016-2036 has a great deal of flexibility in order to deal with a twenty year period and many of the policies within it place Oxford in a strong position to effectively manage growth and change that will face the City over this period.
 The Inspectors' report in paragraph 39 says that: 'the examination hearings took place before the Covid-19 epidemic.
 Whilst the short-term effects are here for all to see, there is currently no evidence that the fundamental assumptions and requirements of the plan in respect of housing need, or indeed any other strategic matter, will be affected to the extent that its soundness will be undermined.' - 3.13.
 Although the Oxford Local Plan 2036 will already help us carefully manage change and assist the city to "build back better" it will be important for the new Local Plan 2040 to actively look at the issues the pandemic will leave with us and to consider if any alterations of policies are required as a result.
 The effectiveness of policies are always monitored and this will be important in understanding the scope of the new Local Plan.
 We need to give enough time to understand how our new policies are working and better understand any challenges posed by Covid-19 before taking action.
-Through the process of producing another local plan the needs and opportunities that emerge be understood properly considered collectively and ensure that the response to the crisis is not reactionary.
-It can also seek to balance carefully issues such as carbon efficiency, inequalities and the quality of the built and natural environment as the existing Local Plan does and seek to build upon these comprehensively. - 3.14.
+Through the process of producing another local plan the needs and opportunities that emerge can be understood properly considered collectively and ensure that the response to the crisis is not reactionary.
+It can also seek to balance carefully issues such as the route to zero carbon, inequalities and the quality of the built and natural environment as the existing Local Plan does and seek to build upon these comprehensively. - 3.14.
 In order for the Oxford Local Plan 2040 to have 15 years to run from adoption, adoption will need to be in 2025 at the latest.
-Therefore, the plan will need to be submitted to the secretary of state in early 2024, based on the timescales from the Oxford Local Pan 2036 that was submitted in March 2019 and adopted in June 2020.
+Therefore, the plan will need to be submitted to the secretary of state in early 2024, based on the timescales from the Oxford Local Plan 2036 that was submitted in March 2019 and adopted in June 2020.
 Because of the uncertainty of the current time, significant stakeholder engagement and input will be needed in the early stages to try and clarify what the plan needs to address. - 3.15.
 Early, non-statutory engagement will begin in 2021.
 The Regulation 18 consultation will be in the form of preferred options in summer 2022.
 Engagement on the pre-submission draft of the Local Plan will be then be in summer 2023, with the expectation to submit the plan for examination by the end of 2023.
 Once submitted for examination the timetable is not within the council's control.
 Based on the timescales for the examination of the Oxford Local Plan 2036 we have allowed 15 months from submission to adoption.
 This would mean adoption would be expected in March 2025. - 3.16.
 This timetable will also allow the plan to take account of emerging evidence and policies from key stages of the Oxfordshire Plan with some room for slippage in the Oxfordshire Plan 2050 if that arises.
 If the Oxford Local Plan is to take account of the Oxfordshire Plan 2050 then certain milestones of the Oxfordshire Plan will need to be reached before the Oxford Local Plan can progress to the next key stage.